The Myth of Biological

 guiding our lives than the rational part, even though we deceive

-ourselves into believing it is the other way around" (Ladas, et
+ourselves into believing it is the other way around" (Ladas,

-al., The G Spot And Other Recent Discoveries About Human Sexuality, Holt,
+al., The G Spot And Other Recent Discoveries About Human Sexuality,

 Rinehart & Winston, 1982, pp. 6-7).
-In An Elementary Textbook of
+In An Elementary

-, Charles Brenner, M.D., says "the majority of
+Psychoanalysis, Charles Brenner, M.D., says "the majority

 mental functioning goes on without consciousness...
 We believe